kmaida/angular-mediacheck/README.md

 ## Changelog

+* 11/21/2016 - added a getter in `MediacheckService` that returns the key of the active media query
 * 11/20/2016 - expanded setter/getter sample to support subscription
-* 11/20/2016 - added example for a setter/getter service and supporting documentation.
+* 11/20/2016 - added example for a setter/getter service and supporting documentation

 [MIT License](https://github.com/kmaida/angular2-mediacheck/blob/master/LICENSE)